 - gas within the abscess or biliary tree (pneumobilia) or beneath the diaphragm

-- right sided pleural effusion
+- right-sided pleural effusion

 Liver abscesses are typically poorly demarcated with a variable appearance, ranging from predominantly hypoechoic (with some internal echoes) to hyperechoic.
 Gas bubbles may also be seen 7.
-Colour Doppler will demonstrate the absence of central perfusion.
+Color Doppler will demonstrate the absence of central perfusion.

 Signal characteristics include: